allenfrostline/Poker/README.md

 # Poker

-This is a simple Texas Hold 'em game running on Mac OS.
+This is a simple Texas Hold 'em game running on MacOS.
 All scripts are written in pure Python.
 The main GUI is written using the Python module `PySimpleGUI`, and hand evaluation is done by refering to a hand value table pre-calculated together with Monte Carlo simulation.
 See [here](https://allenfrostline.com/2019/04/09/texas-holdem-series-4/) for detailed explanation of hand evaluation.
 Together with the GUI version, I also include here a primitive commmandline version with `ColorPrint` support, which you may download and include from this [repo](https://github.com/allenfrostline/Python-Color-Print).
 The two versions are supposed to work identically.

 ### Usage